RochArmel/alx-system_engineering-devops/0x00-shell_basics/README.md

 8- Move the betty from /tmp to /tmp/myfirstdirectory/ 9- delete betty
 10- Delete the directory my "myfirstdirectory"
 11 - Change current directory to the previous one
+12 - List hidden files of current directory and parent directory and /boot in long format